withastro/docs/src/pages/en/guides/styling.md

 ### Autoprefixer

 [Autoprefixer][autoprefixer] is a PostCSS plugin that takes care of cross-browser CSS compatibility for you.
-Use it in astro by installing it (`npm install --save-dev autoprefixer`) and adding a `postcss.config.cjs` file to the root of your project:
+Use it in Astro by installing it (`npm install --save-dev autoprefixer`) and adding a `postcss.config.cjs` file to the root of your project:

 ```js
 // postcss.config.cjs